JacobNoahGlik/Access-GoogleForms-Results-via-Python/OAuthConcent.md

 Here you will find a summary of the previous selections.

 ✔️ Select the `BACK TO DASHBOARD` button to return to your dashboard and create an OAuth token.
+You can read more about creating an OAuth token in the [get_an_OAuth_token.md](get_an_OAuth_token.md) file.

 <br>